1l2p/1l2p.github.com/_posts/2014-03-09-Learning-Curiosity.md

 tags: learning
 ---

+# Curious Learner

 I like the term curious, because it describes both seeking knowledge, and a certain level of weirdness.
 I am a curious learner.
+I find it hard to stay within the confines of one discipline.

 I also associate curiousity with the New Yorker.
 I suspect the main reason why I have been a passionate subscriber for many years is that the magazine exercises my curiosity.
 There have been numerous times when I found myself absorbed in a long article on a topic I thought I had no interest in - only to discover that **everything is interesting**.